On a class of conserved phase field systems with a maximal monotone perturbation: Main results

 Consequently we conclude that

-\paragraph{Change of variable.} In the following it we will be useful to consider the equivalent modified form of the initial Problem ($P$) (see \eqref{iniziale1}--\eqref{iniziale7}).
-We make a change of variable and set
+\paragraph{Change of variables.} In the following it we will be useful to consider the equivalent modified form of the initial Problem ($P$) (see \eqref{iniziale1}--\eqref{iniziale7}).
+We make a change of variables and set

 Due to \eqref{vivcinissima}, from \eqref{iniziale1}--\eqref{iniziale7} we obtain the modified problem ($\widetilde{P}$):